mehtabhavin10/insurance_fraud_detection/README.md

 ## Features

 - **Life/Health Fraud Detection** :- This feature aims to automatically detect fradulent claims in the domain of Lif/Health Insurance based on the available parameters.
-- **Scalable** : This feature aims to provide Fraud detection service even when the dataset is too large or it is too small.
 - **Generalized to All Providers** : This feature aims to provide generalized services to all the companies and not limited to specific company.
 - **Visualization of Data** : This feature aims to provide graphical analysis of the data based on its various parameters that are understandable to the user.
 - **Prediction with different Algorithms** :- This feature aims to provide the best possible prediction for a particular claim by using various available supervised learning algorithms.